devdemon/DevDemon-Docs/channel_images/tags/images.rst

       <!-- Template Code -->
   {/exp:channel_images:images}

-This template tag allows you to show all files within a single entry.
+This template tag allows you to show all images within a single entry.

 .. contents::
   :local: